rtavenner/Hentriacontaphone/README.md

 However, the placement of the F1, F2, ... keys is different on every keyboard, so this program works best with a chromebook keyboard.

 You can view the project [here](http://htmlpreview.github.com/?https://github.com/rtavenner/Hentriacontaphone/master/index.html).

+A note on files:

+Main.js is the output of compiling Main.elm

+Main.elm and index.html are my code.